 Multistage testing algorithm

-The College Board announced in January 2022 that it was planning to finally migrate the Scholastic Aptitude Test (SAT) from paper-and-pencil to computerized delivery.
+The adaptive SAT (Scholastic Aptitude Test) exam announced in January 2022 by the College Board to modernize the test and make it more widely availably, migrating the exam from paper-and-pencil to computerized delivery.
 Moreover, it would make the tests “adaptive.”
 But what does it mean to have an adaptive SAT?
+How does adaptive testing work, and why does it make tests more secure, efficient, accurate, and fair?

 What is the SAT?